-School Committee meetings are conducted in accordance with the Massachusetts Open Meeting Law, G.L. c.
-30, s.
-18. In addition, the School Committee believes that the public should have an opportunity to comment to the Committee on issues that affect the school district and are within the scope of the Committee's responsibilities.
-Therefore the Committee shall generally set aside a period of time at School Committee meetings to hear from the public.
+Public Comment and Participation at School Committee Meetings should have an opportunity to comment to the Committee on issues that affect the school district and are within the scope of the Committee's responsibilities.
+Therefore, the Committee shall generally set aside a period of time at School Committee meetings to hear from the public.
 If the Committee believes that an issue requires a broader dialogue with the public, the Committee may schedule a separate public hearing on that issue.